Dirck W. Ten Broeck

-Dirck Wessel Ten Broeck (July 26, 1738 – May 29, 1780) was an American landowner, soldier, politician who served in the 1st and 2nd New York State Legislatures.
+Dirck Wessel Ten Broeck (July 26, 1738 – May 29, 1780) was an American landowner, soldier, and politician who served in the 1st and 2nd New York State Legislatures.

 Early life

 Ten Broeck was born on July 26, 1738, in Albany, Province of New York in what was then British America.
 He was the youngest son of Grietje "Margarita" (née Cuyler) Ten Broeck (1682–1783) and Albany mayor Dirck Ten Broeck, members of the Ten Broeck family which had long been prominent in colonial New York.
 Among his elder siblings were Catharine, wife of John Livingston (a son of Robert Livingston the Younger), Christina, wife of fellow New York State Senator Philip Livingston, and brother Abraham, married to Elizabeth Van Rensselaer (a daughter of Stephen Van Rensselaer I).

 His maternal grandparents were Abraham Cuyler (a brother of former Albany mayor Cornelis Cuyler) and Caatje (née Bleecker) Cuyler (a daughter of former Albany mayor Jan Jansen Bleecker.
 His paternal grandparents were Catherina (née Loockermans) Ten Broeck and Wessel Ten Broeck (son of former Albany mayor Dirck Wesselse Ten Broeck).